Messiers87/gr-staticBH/README.md

 - Real-time GPU rendering using GLSL fragment shaders
 - Backward ray tracing from screen pixels through Schwarzschild geometry
 - Accretion disk distortion and photon ring visualization
+- Added music to give depth over the simulation
+- Public folder has various deep field images, you can try changing the background to see how it looks.

 ## Tech Stack